 DAY 1-2: CAMP KICK OFF, INTRO TO SURFING, SURFING LIGHTHOUSE

 All aboard!
 We’ll load up in Wilmington, NC as we prepare to drive to the Outer Banks in our 15 passenger vans.
-Excitement is mounting for the days ahead as we traverse the coastline on our way to the East Coast’s wave magnet, Cape Hatteras.
-Campers can choose to meet us at the KOA in Rodanthe if they wish, and we’ll join them when we arrive.
+Excitement is mounting for the days ahead as we traverse the coastline on our way to Cape Hatteras.
+Campers can choose to meet us at the oceanfront KOA in Rodanthe if they wish, and we’ll join them when we arrive.
 Camp starts out with orientation, team-building games, and what to expect for the week ahead.
 Our first day of surfing starts off with Ground School where instructors cover important topics like ocean safety, marine life, sun protection, and wave dynamics in the Outer Banks.
-We’ll spend the day surfing the Cape Hatteras Lighthouse because waves tend to be very consistent here.
 For most of our dinners we’ll grill out, with campers adding their personal culinary touches.
 Each evening, we’ll discuss our highs and lows of the day, and have seminars on multiple aspects of surfing.

 DAYS 3-4: AQUARIUM, SURF SESSIONS, KAYAK TOUR, BONFIRE

 This morning we’ll make our way to the Manteo Aquarium where we’ll experience an abundance of marine life.
 Next, we head to Frisco to catch as many waves as possible!
 As you progress, you’ll be throwing shakas going down the line, taking your surfing to the next level.
 Tonight, we’ll enjoy an evening bonfire on the beach, roasting s’mores, and talking about the day’s adventures.
 In the morning we’ll take a scenic kayak tour of the Alligator River Wildlife Refuge.
 Alligators, red wolves, river otters, barred owls, egrets, and ibis call these back waters home.
-Nothing is more fascinating than getting to witness these creatures in their native habitats.
 In the afternoon we’ll make our way back to the lighthouse for another incredible session.
 By today, you can feel your arms and shoulders getting stronger.
 This is a sure sign that your paddling skills are really improving.
 Each day we’ve been helping keep the OBX beaches clean by doing a beach sweep at every beach we’ve surfed.
 We surf these waters, and we want them to be clean!!

-DAY 5-6: JOCKEY’S RIDGE, DUCK RESEARCH PIER, NATURAL ART, CLOSING CEREMONIES
+DAY 5-6: JOCKEY’S RIDGE, DUCK RESEARCH PIER, NATURAL ART SURF SHOP

 DAY 7: CAMP CLOSING

-Sleepy-eyed campers pile in the vans and we make our way back down the coast to Wilmington.
-Memories of the past week flood the air, and campers chatter back and forth about their best wave, what kind of board they want to get, and how they can’t wait to surf together again at Surf Camp next year!
+Sleepy-eyed campers pile in our vans and we make our way back down the coast to Wilmington.
+Memories of the past week flood the air, and campers chatter back and forth about their best waves, what kind of board they want to get, and how they can’t wait to surf together again at WB Surf Camp next year!

 Parent, Mount Pleasant, SC - "Hayden’s week at the Outer Banks camp last summer was such a positive experience for him, and seeing his picture and reading his comments reminded us how much he matured in that week away from home.
 Our special thanks to Director Jason who made an enormous impression.
 His influence will last a lifetime - both in terms of Hayden's surfing and more importantly, his appreciation for the power of positive attitude."